 Each lightweight and breathable cube has a different size to keep items neat and easy to find.
 TSA friendly, the cubes keep like items (think socks and lingerie) together and reduce wrinkles since clothes won’t be sliding around your entire suitcase.
 The larger one keeps dress shirts looking crisp and fresh.

-Wear layers, short sleeved shirts can go under long sleeve ones.
-A long scarf is decorative and can double as an evening wrap.
+When thinking about how to pack a suitcase think about wearing layers.
+Short-sleeved shirts can go under long sleeve ones.
+A long scarf is decorative and can double as an evening wrap and added warmth on the plane.
 Jeans or khakis go from day to night with the change of an athletic to a dress shoe or sandal.

 2. Choose Knits, Wool, and Cotton

 These fabrics tend to resist wrinkles and are versatile and stick to a few colors that mix and match.
 If you are going to a warm climate pack moisture-wicking synthetics you can wash in your hotel sink, hang up overnight and wear again.

 3. Roll Softer Garments and Fold Stiffer Ones